lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program1.md

 * Deadline reminder: per the [late assignment policy](https://lgw2.github.io/teaching/csci112-spring-2023/syllabus/#late-assignment-policies), if you submit after the deadline but within 24 hours of it you will receive a 25% penalty.
 If you submit within 48 hours you will receive a 50% penalty.
 After that, no submissions will be accepted.

 ## Learning outcomes
-* Practice input and output with strinigs
+* Practice input and output with strings
 * Practice reading from files using `fgets`
 * Practice sorting
 * Practice tokenizing strings using `strtok`

 ## Assignment

-You are to write a program that will read information about nobel prize winners since 2002.
+You are to write a program that will read information about Nobel prize winners since 2002.
 Read the file `/public/programs/program1/nobel.csv`.
 Write the winners in alphabetical order by first name to a file called `winners.txt` in the same directory as your program.
 Write the first and last name, university,